ml4ai/tomcat/docs/developer/prebuilt_world_loading.md

 file_gen will serve as a reference for you to use file_gen_skeleton to get your pre-built world working.

-**DO NOT** save it inside  Tomcat_Preloaded
+**DO NOT** save it inside  SAR_v1

-This is because the _entire_ Tomcat_Preloaded folder represents the Minecraft world.
+This is because the _entire_ SAR_v1 folder represents the Minecraft world.
 It is not meant to hold anything else.

 I saved mine in:
 /home/$USER/Documents/TOMCAT/tomcat/external/malmo/sample_missions to keep it with all the other missions